 The FREE AWS Exam Readiness course, official AWS sample questions, Whitepapers, FAQs, AWS Documentation, Re:Invent videos, forums, labs, AWS cheat sheets, AWS practice exams, and personal experiences are what you will need to pass the exam.
 Since the SA Pro is one of the most difficult AWS certification exams out there, you have to prepare yourself with every study material you can get your hands on.
-To learn more details regarding your exam, go through this AWS exam blueprint as it discusses the various domains they will test you on.
+To learn more details regarding your exam, go through this AWS exam blueprint (SAP-C01) or the official AWS SAP-C02 Exam Guide, as these documents discuss the various domains they will test you on.

 AWS has a digital course called Exam Readiness: AWS Certified Solutions Architect – Professional, which is a short video lecture that discusses what to expect on the AWS Certified Solutions Architect – Professional exam.
 It should sufficiently provide an overview of the different concepts and practices that you’ll need to know about.
 Each topic in the course will also contain a short quiz right after you finish its lecture to help you lock in the important information.